gzstudio/seifx01-project-0/README.md

 *Basic functionalities (MVP)*
 [x] display task(s) on the todo
 [x] add new task
-[ ] mark/unmark task as complete
+[x] mark/unmark task as complete
-[ ] ability to see all the completed task
+[x] ability to hide all the completed task
 [x] remove task
 [ ] edit task
-[ ] empty state when there is no task
+[x] empty state when there is no task
-[ ] animation & styling
+[ ] Prevent user from enter the same value

 *Advance functionalities*
 [ ] multiple todo(s)